sableintheforest/raytracing/README.md

 # raytracing

-Ray tracing shader with primitves and a surface
+Ray tracing shader with four primitves and a surface patterns.
 This shader was made as a Advanced Computer Graphics course assigment at University of Applied Sciences Upper Austria